atolye15/scss-starter/docs/core/colors.md

 ### `$primary-color`

 Global primary color.
-This is the value used in the `u-color-primary` and `u-background-color-primary` utility class.
+This is the value used in the `u-color-primary` and `u-background-color-primary` utility classes.

 ```scss
 $primary-color: #008cba;